rundb/dictofun/firmware/src/README.md

 - `lib` contains modules that do not necessarily stick to a particular hardware.
 - `targets` contains target-specific code.
 - - target `dictofun` is the target application firmware that is eventually executed on the dictofun hardware
-- - target `pca10040` is intended to be used with NRF52 DK.
-It should be used for development and testing of the modules in lib folder.
 - - target `bootloader` is the bootloader code.
 Out goal is to minimize development of bootloader and maximal reuse and compatibility with the bootloader provided by Nordic.

 ## How to build